mikedilger/nostr-next/what_can_breaking_get_us.md

 Nonetheless, this I am in favor of.
 I think the trade-offs are worth it.
 I will be pushing a draft PR for this soon.

 # The path forward

 I propose then the following path forward:

 1. A new nostr protocol over websockets binary (draft PR to be shared soon)
 2. Subkeys brought into nostr via NIP-26 (but let's use a single letter tag instead, ok?) via a big push to get all the clients to support it (that will be slow and painful as people on clients that don't support it yet will not recognize your subkey as you and will miss all of your messages during the transition).
-3. We assign ed25519 keys to relays, and relays publish their IP address to nostr events.
+3. We seriously consider replacing Relay URLs with nostr pubkeys assigned to the relay, and then have relays publish their IP address and TLS key or certificate.
-   This allows us to discard DNS and certificates.
-Relay identities would however not be nostr identities.

 We sacrifice these:

 1. Faster event hash/verification
 2. Composable event bitflags
 2. Safer faster more well-supported crypto curve
-3. Nostr keys as TLS 1.3 certificates
+3. Nostr keys themselves as TLS 1.3 RawPublicKey certificates